keljos/PythonTest/bottles-of-beer/README.md

-This is a simple python program that will print out the 99 bottles of beer song.
+This is a simple python program that will print out the 99 bottles of beer song